2024 Edition

 CA-CRI 5.01

-Crisis hotlines operate 24 hours a day, seven days a week.
+Crisis call services operate 24 hours a day, seven days a week, 365 days a year.

 Fundamental Practice